Certifying rings of integers in number fields: Verifying Rings of Integers

 We wrote a SageMath function, called \texttt{LeanProof}, that takes as input an irreducible and monic polynomial $T \in \ZZ[X]$, a $\ZZ$-basis $\{w_i\}_i$ for the ring of integers of $K = \QQ[X]/\langle T \rangle $, and outputs a Lean proof of :

 where $K$ is \lstinline|AdjoinRoot (map (algebraMap ℤ ℚ) T) |, and $\OO$ is the subalgebra of $K$ with integral basis $\{w_i\}_i$, constructed as in Section \ref{subalgebrabuilder}.
 The proof of irreducibility of $T$ is generated as in Section \ref{sec:irreducibility}.
 Lean can then infer a \lstinline|NumberField K| instance.
 The term \lstinline|NumberField.RingOfIntegers K| is simply the coercion of \lstinline|IntegralClosure ℤ K| into a type.
+As mentioned, while generating Lean code from SageMath was sufficient for our purposes, tighter integration between the CAS and Lean remains an interesting direction for future work.

 The previous approach avoids any computation of the discriminant (defined in the next section) in Lean.
 However, a proof of the discriminant of $\OO$, and consequently of $K$, can help narrow down the primes one needs to check.
 These concept, and its computation, are the subject of the next section.